Husam-AbuZina/Learning-OOP-and-Design-Patterns/Design-Patterns.md

 - Motivation further explains the problem and the solution the pattern makes possible.
 - Structure of classes shows each part of the pattern and how they are related.
 - Code example in one of the popular programming languages makes it easier to grasp the idea behind the pattern.

+## History of patterns
+Who invented patterns?
+That’s a good, but not a very accurate, question.
+Design patterns aren’t obscure, sophisticated concepts—quite the opposite.
+Patterns are typical solutions to common problems in object-oriented design.
+When a solution gets repeated over and over in various projects, someone eventually puts a name to it and describes the solution in detail.
+That’s basically how a pattern gets discovered.